nalaseivad/captainginja.github.io/_posts/2017-11-29-on-floating-point-2.md

 ---

 I recently got hold of a copy of a very interesting [book](https://www.amazon.com/dp/1539692876/) all about the development of the early PC game Wolfenstein 3D.
-Rather than being a history of ID Sofware and the team that went on to develop the seminal games Doom and Quake (for which see [here](https://www.amazon.com/dp/0812972155)), it's more of a review of the Wolfenstein 3D codebase (which is open source and available on [GitHub](https://github.com/id-Software/wolf3d)) and a presentation of the challenges that were overcome in developing a groundbreaking 3D game for the PC with typical specs as of the time:
+Rather than being a history of ID Sofware, and the team that went on to develop the seminal games Doom and Quake (for which see [here](https://www.amazon.com/dp/0812972155)), it's more of a review of the Wolfenstein 3D codebase (which is open source and available on [GitHub](https://github.com/id-Software/wolf3d)) and a presentation of the challenges that were overcome in developing a groundbreaking 3D game for the PC with typical specs as of the time: